zpainter/iassist/content/community/qualitative-social-science-and-humanities-data-interest-group.md

 Email the leadership team, ***QSSHDIG [ at ] gmail.com*** for more information or to sign up for our mailing list.

-## Call for Presentations: Workshops on Qualitative Research Technology {#cfp1}

-Do you use or consult on software or other technology for qualitative research?

-We're seeking presenters for a series on qualitative research technology in early 2025 to help build our collective knowledge of the tools available to qualitative researchers.
-Technology could include dedicated software for qualitative data analysis (e.g. NVivo, Taguette) or any other tool used across the research process.

-Interested speakers should see the [full call for proposals <span class="fas fa-external-link-alt"></span>](https://docs.google.com/document/d/1gD1rKvZHPYyk8-tpiGIruLvjPXKhCbL9D48gKvEGOc8/edit?tab=t.0) and complete this [brief form <span class="fas fa-external-link-alt"></span>](https://docs.google.com/forms/d/e/1FAIpQLSccHFUJII5f94J8GzNO-_yeegj9O05cvVVHGP3WSIIXfT6FCA/viewform?usp=sf_link) by **5pm CST on Friday, December 6, 2024**.

-Questions can be submitted to Jess Hagman (jhagman at illinois.edu).
+## Register now for the 2025 workshop series on qualitative data analysis tools.

+Throughout the year, QSSHDIG and the Professional Development committee is hosting a [series of workshops <span class="fas fa-external-link-alt"></span>](https://iassistdata.org/blog/2025/02/02/announcing-the-2025-iassist-workshop-series/) on technology for qualitative research.
+The workshops are intended to offer both researchers and those who consult with qualitative researchers an introductory overview of the technology presented.
+Please direct any questions on the workshop series to Jess Hagman jhagman ( at ) illinois.edu.